Method of Relaxed Streamline Upwinding for Hyperbolic Conservation Laws: Temporal Discretization

-The fully discretized system of equations are solved using Generalized Minimal Residual (GMRES) method.
+The fully discretized system of equations is solved using Generalized Minimal Residual (GMRES) method.

-The main purpose of this paper is to present new relaxation based stabilized finite element method for hyperbolic conservation laws.
-Here, first order scheme is presented, but, proposed scheme is extendable to any high order using higher order time integration like third/fourth order Runge-Kutta methods along with higher order interpolation function in space.
+Main aim of this paper is to present new relaxation based stabilized finite element method for hyperbolic conservation laws.
+Here, first order scheme is presented but, proposed scheme is extendable to any high order using higher order time integration like strong stability preserving Runge-Kutta methods along with higher order interpolation function in space.